ekawahyu/ekawahyu.github.io/_posts/2015-05-03-blogging-on-github-pages-with-jekyll-pure.md

 4. Learn how to use HTML and CSS ( [www.w3schools.com/html/html_css.asp](www.w3schools.com/html/html_css.asp) )
 5. Learn how to deal with Markdown ( [http://daringfireball.net/projects/markdown/](http://daringfireball.net/projects/markdown/) )

 Aisenlink's blog was created with (highly modified) Jekyll-Pure.
-However, Jekyll-Bootstrap is recommended for most beginners.
 [Pure CSS](http://purecss.io/) is a lightweight CSS model, created by [Yahoo!
 Inc](http://www.yahoo.com), with tiny footprint to target web project developers.
 Feel free to [fork](https://github.com/ekawahyu/ekawahyu.github.io) our website as you like.
 It's still a work in progress though, so please report any bugs you may find and contribute back to us.
-Stay tuned for more tutorials...
+Stay tuned for more hacks and tutorials...